skypilot-org/skypilot/docs/source/reference/tpu.rst

 TPU Pods
 --------------------------------

-A `TPU Pod <https://cloud.google.com/tpu/docs/training-on-tpu-pods>`_ is a collection of TPU devices connected by dedicated high-speed network interfaces for scalable training.
+A `TPU Pod <https://cloud.google.com/tpu/docs/training-on-tpu-pods>`_ is a collection of TPU devices connected by dedicated high-speed network interfaces for high-performance training.

 To use a TPU Pod, simply change the ``accelerators`` field in the task YAML  (e.g., :code:`v2-8` -> :code:`v2-32`).

 .. code-block:: yaml
    :emphasize-lines: 2-2

    resources:
-      accelerators: tpu-v2-32
+      accelerators: tpu-v2-32  # Pods have > 8 cores (the last number)
       accelerator_args:
          runtime_version: tpu-vm-base
          tpu_vm: True